 The project site is located within a floodplain at an elevation that ranges from approximately 108 to 205 feet above mean sea level.
 The project site is bounded by U.S. Highway 101 to the north, agricultural land to the north and west, Conejo Mountain to the south, and residential housing to the north, south and east.
-The nearest water source is Conejo Creek.
-The soils within the project site include a Vina-Hambright-Cropley-Pachecho complex that consists of shallow to very deep, poorly to well drained soils that formed on Pleistocene alluvial fans, material weathered from igneous rock sources, and soils formed in alluvium from mixed and sedimentary rock sources.
+The nearest water source is Conejo Creek located approximately 350 feet to the northwest.
+The soils within the project site include a Vina-Hambright-Cropley-Pachecho complex that consists of shallow to very deep, poorly to well drained soils that formed on Pleistocene alluvial fans, material weathered from igneous rock sources, and soils formed in alluvium from mixed and sedimentary rock sources (California Soil Resource Lab 2020).
 The dominant vegetation communities within the project site include chaparral and coastal sage.
-Soil within the cultural resources testing area of the project site include a Vina gravelly loam-Hambright very rocky loam complex that consists of shallow to very deep well-drained soils that formed on Pleistocene alluvial formed on Pleistocene alluvial fans on Pleistocene alluvial solution to rock sources testing area of the project site include a Vina gravelly loam-Hambright very rocky loam complex that consists of shallow to very deep well-drained soils that formed on Pleistocene alluvial fans and material weathered from igneous rock sources.
+Soil within the testing area of the project site include a Vina gravelly loam-Hambright very rocky loam complex that consists of shallow to very deep well-drained soils that formed on Pleistocene alluvial fans and material weathered from igneous rock sources (California Soil Resource Lab 2020).

-Prehistoric Setting
+3.2 Prehistoric Setting